Establish Reporting Agreements

 Step 2 - All businesses reporting to the bureaus, must meet the minimum reporting requirements established by each Credit Bureau.

-Step 3 - Once you have established an agreement with the bureau(s) and meet their account minimums, then you are ready to order Credit Manager software to accurately report your customers or debtors accounts using the Metro 2® format.
+Step 3 - Once you have established an agreement with the bureau(s) and meet their account minimums, then you are ready to order Credit Manager software to accurately report your customers or debtors accounts using the Metro 2® format layout.

 Step 4 - Install Credit Manager software on your computer.

-Step 6 - The intuitive Compliance Manager and built in help functions, ensure your accounts are compliant with the latest FCRA/ECOA/FCBA/FDCPA regulations and the Metro 2® format standards.
+Step 6 - The intuitive Compliance Manager and built in help functions, ensure your accounts are compliant with the latest FCRA/ECOA/FCBA/FDCPA regulations and format standards as specified in the Metro 2 Credit Reporting Resource Guide.

 Step 7 - With the built in "Send" interface, export your accounts to the bureau(s) using SFTP (secure FTP), HTTPS (secure web browser) or removable media.
 Repeat steps 5-6 for monthly bureau updates.
 It's that easy!